-For accounts custodied at RBC, IAA receives payments directly tied to the amount of IAIM's Clients' cash that is invested into cash sweep vehicles.
-IAA's compensation is paid out of the sweep funds' assets or bank sweep return, which means that our payments reduce your rate of return.
-Clients are urged to read Item 14 further in this Disclosure Brochure, Compensation Received by our Affiliated Broker Dealer IAA, Cash and Cash Sweeps which details these payments and the associated conflict of interest.
+Our Custodian earn a profit directly tied to the amount of the Clients' cash that is invested into cash sweep vehicles.
+Clients are urged to read Item 14 further in this Disclosure Brochure, Compensation Received by our Affiliated Custodian, Cash and Cash Sweeps which details these payments and the associated conflict of interest.